biggiecheesetherat/toonubis/README.md

 ## Overview

-Anubis is a Web AI Firewall Utility that [weighs the soul of your connection](https://en.wikipedia.org/wiki/Weighing_of_souls) using one or more challenges in order to protect upstream resources from scraper bots.
+Toonubis is a reskin of Anubis, a Web AI Firewall Utility that [weighs the soul of your connection](https://en.wikipedia.org/wiki/Weighing_of_souls) using one or more challenges in order to protect upstream resources from scraper bots.

+Toonubis also has QoL(Quality of Life) changes that may or may not help you.

 This program is designed to help protect the small internet from the endless storm of requests that flood in from AI companies.
 Anubis is as lightweight as possible to ensure that everyone can afford to protect the communities closest to them.